AndreasMadsen/trace/README.md

 This is the max depth of the stack trace, by default it is `10`, but it can be se to any number or `Infinity`.

-### Error.captureStackTrace

-Not implemented, sugestions are much appreciated